aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 ### Overall Flow
 1. AWS Glue job starts.
-2. The job downloads Glue scripts from `infrastructureBucket` through its IAM role and `productionKey` KMS key to unencrypt data.
+2. The job downloads Glue scripts from `infrastructureBucket` through its IAM role and `infrastructureKey` KMS key to unencrypt data.
-3. The job downloads data from data source `productionBucket` through its IAM role and `productionKey` KMS key to unencrypt data.
+3. The job downloads data from data source `productionDataBucket` through its IAM role and `productionDataKey` KMS key to unencrypt data.
-4. During the job ETL processes, will output logs into CloudWatch Logs/S3 Bucket`logBucket` through its IAM role and `productionKey` KMS key to encrypt/unencrypt logs.
+4. During the job ETL processes, will output logs into CloudWatch Logs/S3 Bucket`logBucket` through its IAM role and `infrastructureKey` KMS key to encrypt/unencrypt logs.
 The Glue job will remove user sensitive fields: `invoiceId` and `accountId` during the ETL process.
-5. The job uploads final processed data into data target `nonproductionBucket` through its IAM role and `nonproductionKey` KMS key to encrypt data.
+5. The job uploads final processed data into data target `nonproductionDataBucket` through its IAM role and `nonproductionDataKey` KMS key to encrypt data.

 ## Deploy / Clean up
-Deploy this stack to your default AWS account/region (assume [AWS CDK](https://aws.amazon.com/cdk/) 2.1.0 or later installed)
+Deploy this stack to your default AWS account/region (assume [AWS CDK](https://aws.amazon.com/cdk/) 2.20.0 or later installed)

 IMPORTANT: Please save the output from Outputs section from stack deployment below as it will be used in later stories